mrchrisadams/score-api/sections/score.md

 ### Query Parameters

-`type` - the type of the company ID specified, (DUNS|CRO|AMEE).
+`type` - the type of the company ID specified, (CRO|AMEE).
 If no type is specified, defaults to AMEE.

 * `CRO`  - company registration number
 * `AMEE` - amee id